 Shabbat Alone, Together

-Friday night with OneTable is all about feeling good, and we’re looking at ways to keep that magic of Shabbat, while protecting the health and safety of one another.
-We know that this is difficult and isolating — but we hope that even anticipating Shabbat provides you with a moment to exhale.
+Friday night with OneTable is all about feeling good, and we’re here to help you keep that magic of Shabbat, while protecting the health and safety of one another.
+We know that this is difficult and isolating — but we hope that anticipating Shabbat provides you with a moment to exhale.

 OneTable Shabbat in the Time of COVID-19